Pierre-Alexandre35/computer-networking-fundies/README.md

 # Computer Networking Fundamentals

-Slides and practice labs for a networking tutorial I made with Handrien Daures in March 2021.
+Slides and practice labs for a networking tutorial I made with Hadrien Daures in March 2021.

 ## Purpose